denniepatton/Keraon/README.md

 **palette:** A .tsv file that provides HEX color codes for categories/samples.
 The categories/subtype names in this file must match those in the key file.

-Examples of correctly formatted feature, key, palette, and tfx files can be found in Keraon/config

 ### Contained Scripts:

-**Keraon.py** | primary script containing both classification and mixture estimation methods **keraon_helpers.py** | contains helper functions called by Keraon.py
-**keraon_plotters.py** | combines helper functions for plotting outputs of Keraon.py
+**Keraon.py** | primary script containing both classification and mixture estimation methods **utils/keraon_utils.py** | contains utility functions called by Keraon.py for loading and processing data **utils/keraon_helpers.py** | contains helper functions called by Keraon.py for ctdpheno and keraon methods **utils/keraon_plotters.py** | combines helper functions for plotting outputs of Keraon.py

-#### keraon_helpers.py

-This script contains functions to perform feature selection, statistical analysis, and classification predictions.
-Key functionalities include calculating the log likelihoods for subtype prediction using a multivariate normal distribution, optimizing tumor fraction (TFX) to maximize log likelihoods, orthogonalizing feature space vectors using the Gram-Schmidt process, and transforming sample vectors to a new basis.
-The script also provides methods for standardizing data, evaluating features based on simplex volume maximization, and calculating specificity and sensitivity for classification thresholds.
-It also includes tools for analyzing normal expression of features and generating ROC curves to assess classification performance.

-#### keraon_plotters.py

-This script contains plotting functions designed to visualize the final predictions from Keraon.
-These include generating PCA plots, creating stick and ball plots of subtype predictions from ctdPheno, plotting stacked bar plots to display the fraction and burden of each subtype in a sample for fraction estimation, and constructing ROC curves to evaluate the performance of binary classifiers.

 ### Methodology